kwandrus/Non-Photorealistic-GLSL-Shaders/README.md

   <img src="./Results/ToonShading.gif"/>
 </p>

-A simple toon fragment shader that computes the diffuse light intensity using the Phong lighting model and creates the color steps using the ceil function:
+A simple toon shader that computes the diffuse light intensity using the Phong lighting model and creates the color steps using the ceil function:
 ```glsl
 float diffuse = dot(normal, lightDir);
 float diffuseToon = max(ceil(diffuse * float(colorSteps)) / float(colorSteps), 0.0);